Mandate for Leadership: Mandate VIII: Mandate 2020: Clear Vision for the Next Administration

-Mandate IX
+Mandate IX: Mandate for Leadership 2025: The Conservative Promise (Project 2025)

 The ninth edition in the Mandate series, Mandate for Leadership 2025: The Conservative Promise, was published in April 2023 prior to the 2024 U.S. presidential election.
 The ninth edition includes 30 chapters and is over 900 pages in length.
 This document provides the policy agenda for Project 2025.